-On March 2, the department of Physiology hosted the first annual James C. Houk lecture in Motor Control.
+On March 2, Northwestern University’s Department of Physiology hosted the first annual James C. Houk lecture in Motor Control.
 Simpson Querrey Auditorium was packed with eager students, distinguished professors, and an altogether curious audience.

 The event’s namesake, James C. Houk, was proudly positioned in the front row and accompanied by his wife, son, and grandson.

-The lecture was actually a short series of lectures, kicked off by T. Richard Nichols, PhD, Professor in the School of Biological Sciences at Georgia Institute of Technology.
+The lecture was actually a short series of lectures, emceed by Northwestern’s own Lee E. Miller, PhD, and kicked off by T. Richard Nichols, PhD, Professor in the School of Biological Sciences at Georgia Institute of Technology.
 Nichols is a former student of Houk and shared, in addition to nuanced and insightful thoughts on the golgi apparatus, fond memories of their time together in the lab.

 Professor Nichols recalled a night he and Houk spent deep in their experiments, eagerly collecting and reviewing data.
 When they finally took a break from the work, they realized that neither of them had eaten.
 They also realized that all the local restaurants had closed.
 So they did what any sensible pair of researcher-friends would do – they grabbed a bottle of wine from the fridge and kept on working through the early hours of the morning.